Asian Recipes/ Dinner/ Japanese/ Recipes

 • Seasonings – You’ll need salt, pepper and nutmeg.

-• Demi-glace Sauce – This is a shortcut version or homemade Japanese way to make a quick hamburg sauce using red wine, tomato sauce / ketchup and Worcestershire sauce.
-By deglazing the pan with the mix, it combines with the leftover beef juices for a flavourful sauce you’ll love.
+• Demi-glace Sauce – This shortcut or homemade Japanese method to make a quick hamburg sauce uses red wine, tomato sauce / ketchup and Worcestershire sauce.
+Deglazing the pan with this mix infuses all the yummy flavour from the leftover beef juices right into the sauce!

 Ingredients laid out to make Japanese hamburger steaks and demi glace sauce.